 Aintree racegoers enjoy Ladies Day – but fighting breaks out

-Merseyside Police said three men had been arrested on suspicion of affray.
+Merseyside Police said eight men had been arrested over the course of the day, including four on suspicion of affray and two on suspicion of assault.

 Fashionable crowds enjoyed an afternoon at the races at Aintree’s Ladies Day, but the meet also saw fighting break out.